avaxman/Directional/tutorial/tutorial.md

 This will build all tutorial examples in the `build` folder.
 To build in windows, use the `cmake-gui .` options instead of the last two, and creates the project using Visual Studio, with the proper tutorial chapter as the "startup project".

-To access a single example, say ``202_Sampling``, go to the ``build`` and the executable will be there.
-Command-line arguments are never required; the data is read from the ``shared`` folder automatically in each example.
+To access a single example, say ``202_Sampling``, go to the ``build`` subfolder, and the executable will be there.
+Command-line arguments are never required; the data is read from the ``shared`` folder directly for each example.

-Most examples contain a component of user interaction; the instruction on what to do will be given in the commandline output immediately after executing the example.
+Most examples contain a component of user interaction; the instructions of what to do will be given in the command-line output upon execution.

 # Chapter 1: I/O and Visualization [chapter1:iovis]